Skip to content

 98. Evidence of fire monitoring and management?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has implemented an integrated fire monitoring and response system to measure and prevent fires.
-It also subscribes to GFW's fire alert and overlaying hotspot data obtained from VIIRS and NOAA satellites within its supply base area.
-Hotspots detected within its supply base which persisted over two consecutive days are marked as high probability fire incidence and communicated to its operation unit or its suppliers for investigation and action.
+The company also implements a zero-fire policy for planting and pest control, supported by an integrated fire monitoring and response system.
+This includes fire awareness and prevention training for workers and communities, regular fire risk assessments, and satellite-based early warning systems.
+It also subscribes to GFW's fire alert system and overlays hotspot data obtained from VIIRS and NOAA satellites within its supply base area.
+Furthermore, in 2022, it achieved zero fire incidents in its concessions and suppliers' operations.

 • Y